Use blanched almonds to make your own homemade almond flour for baking macarons to save money and get more consistent results.

 There's a video after the instructions below.
 I hope all of it helps you in your macaron making journey.

 Another tip is to weigh out a bit more almonds that what the recipe calls for.
+I have a pretty reliable food processor from Braun that grinds almonds to a pretty fine consistency.
 I find that I usually discard about 10 grams (from a total of 60 grams) of almonds that cannot be sifted so I compensate for that by weighing out an extra 10 grams of blanched almonds for grinding.
 You may need to adjust this amount depending on your own situation.

 "My almonds feel wet and clumpy!
 Why?"